pagkly/Zed/Investopedia4/What Is a Mortality Table.md

 Other characteristics can also be included to distinguish different risks, such as smoking status, occupation, and socio-economic class.
 There are even actuarial tables that determine longevity in relation to weight.

-The [[life insurance]](https://www.investopedia.com/terms/l/lifeinsurance.asp) industry relies heavily on mortality tables, as does the U.S. Social Security Administration.
-Both use mortality tables in order to best establish details surrounding their coverage policies based on the individuals they will cover.
+The [[life insurance]](https://www.investopedia.com/terms/l/lifeinsurance.asp) industry relies heavily on mortality tables, as does the U.S. [[Social Security]] Administration.
+Both use mortality tables in order to best establish details surrounding their coverage policies based on the individuals they [[Will|will]] cover.

 Mortality tables were first introduced by Raymond Pearl in 1921 for the purposes of furthering ecological studies